 This command activates the designated palette in the palette store.
 The command is ignored if the specified ID matches the active palette's ID, or if no palette with that ID exists.
-The designated ID is saved as the palette select ID in the current modified print environment.
+The designated ID is saved as the palette select ID for the duration of the print job, or until another Select Palette command is received.